arangodb/arangodb/Documentation/Books/Manual/Installation/Linux.md

    repository you can easily install ArangoDB using _yum_, _aptitude_, _urpmi_ or _zypper_.

 {% hint 'info' %}
-Starting from version 3.4.0 in addition to installation packages (distribution dependent) a _tar.gz_ archive is available.
+In addition to installation packages (distribution dependent) a `tar.gz` archive is available starting from version 3.4.0. a _tar.gz_ archive is available.
 {% endhint %}